itzFyll/side-stacker-demo/README.md

   Only players can view games in progress.
 - **Missing debug tools**
   For development, better debug configurable would be required, add a logger & tracing, add error handling & data validation
+- **Game Restart Not Functional**
+  The "Restart Game" feature is not yet implemented.
+Players must refresh the page and start a new game session to play again; an in-game restart button is planned.
+- **Player Turn Choice:**
+  Enable players to select whether they want to play first or second.
+- **Highlight Recent Move:**
+  Highlight indicate the opponent's latest move to enhance user experience.